-- Applies to public projects in the state of California. - Applies only to structural steel (HSS; plates; and hot-rolled sections such as WF, angles, channels and WT), concrete reinforcing steel, flat glass and mineral wool board insulation. - Does not apply to other building materials, including (but not limited to) concrete, wood, mass timber, concrete masonry, clay masonry, cold-formed steel, etc. Legislation is currently pending to include other materials. - BCCA requires a facility-specific EPD.
+- Applies only to structural steel (HSS; plates; and hot-rolle steel, flat glass and mineral wool board insulation. - Does not apply to other building materials, including (but not limited to) concrete, wood, mass timber, concrete masonry, clay masonry, cold-formed steel, etc. Legislation is currently pending to include other materials. - BCCA requires a facility-specific EPD.
 The EPD must not be an industry-average EPD or an average reported GWP from multiple manufacturing facilities.